 4. Consider couples therapy

 If you and your partner are having problems re-establishing trust, therapy may help.
 Couples or marriage therapy can provide a calm environment to talk about how and why the trust in your relationship has broken down.
-A therapist can also help you learn communication skills and exercises that will improve your relationship, such as how to argue or resolve differences in a healthy way.
+A therapist can also help you to learn exercises and communication skills to improve your relationships, such as how to argue or resolve differences healthily..

 5. Know when to end a relationship

 Not all relationships can or should be saved.
 If you and your partner can’t trust one another, it might be best to end the relationship.
 In general, you may want to consider going your separate ways if the same problem or issue keeps coming up again and again, or you feel like you’ve invested a lot of energy into repairing the relationship but aren’t seeing any gains.

 It’s important to realize that if only one person in your relationship is willing to put in the work, it’s very unlikely that you’ll be able to fix it.
 Encourage your partner to be honest about their feelings.
 Bear in mind that if they can’t trust you, it might be hard for them to open up.
 They might also need some time to decide whether they want to work on your relationship.

 Why is trust so important in a relationship?

 In a relationship built on trust, both people feel secure and safe because they believe their partner will act with care and integrity.
 They can be vulnerable around one another, ask each other for help, and talk about difficult issues, all of which are vital to a healthy relationship.

 What is the fastest way to build trust?

 Opening up to someone, and encouraging them to open up to you in return, can be a quick way to build trust.
 Sharing experiences and challenges together can also be a fast way to deepen a bond.
 However, for many people, trust does not develop instantly but over weeks, months, or even years.